Navalny’s former chief of staff Leonid Volkov attacked with hammer in Lithuania | KRDO

 By Darya Tarasova and Tara John, CNN

-(CNN) — Russian opposition activist Leonid Volkov, who is the former chief of staff of the late Russian opposition leader Alexey Navalny, was attacked Tuesday outside his house in Vilnius, Lithuania, according to Navalny’s spokesperson Kira Yarmysh.
+(CNN) — Alexey Navalny’s chief of staff was attacked in Lithuania Tuesday, the Kremlin critic team’s said as it warned that the crackdown on Russia’s opposition outside the country would likely rise following his death last month in an Arctic penal colony.

 “Leonid Volkov has just been attacked outside his house.
-Someone broke a car window and sprayed tear gas in his eyes, after which the attacker started hitting Leonid with a hammer,” Yarmysh said in a social media post.
+Someone broke a car window and sprayed tear gas in his eyes, after which the attacker started hitting Leonid with a hammer,” Navalny’s spokesperson Kira Yarmysh said in a social media post.

-“Leonid is now at home, police and ambulance are on their way to him.”

-Ivan Zhdanov, the director of Navalny’s Anti-Corruption Foundation, also said on Tuesday that Volkov was attacked “near the house” and “they hit his legs with a hammer and hit his arms.”
+Ivan Zhdanov, the director of Navalny’s Anti-Corruption Foundation, said that Volkov was attacked “near the house” in the Lithuanian capital of Vilnius and “they hit his legs with a hammer and hit his arms.”

+Images shared by Zhdanov showed Volkov with a swollen face and a bloodied leg.
+Shattered glass and blood are seen next to a car in another picture.
+Volkov has since been taken to hospital, Zhdanov said in a social media post.

+Ivan Zhdanov, the director of Navalny’s Anti-Corruption Foundation, said “it is obvious that after the murder of Navalny, they will now fully go after those who left the Russian Federation.”
+CNN is unable to independently verify Zhdanov’s claims.

 The attack comes days before Russia’s presidential election, seen as a constitutional box-ticking exercise where President Vladimir Putin is all but certain to win a fifth term.